Questfall/docs/moderation/majority wins.md

 # Majority Wins

-One of the unique features of Questfall is its completely decentralized **Moderation** which allows the community to decide the validity of quest completions and reports.
-This system allows anyone to participate in moderation and by design is still protected from abuse.
+One of the Questfall's unique features is its completely decentralized **Moderation** which allows the community to decide the validity of quest completions and reports.
+This system allows anyone to participate in moderation and is, by design, is still protected from abuse.

-Moderating provides users with the **Silver** that is needed for **Leveling (XP)** and **Quest Promotion**.
-As moderation is the primary and only free source of silver there will always be enough users willing to do it.
+Moderating provides users with the **Silver** needed for **Leveling (XP)** and **Quest Promotion**.
+As moderation is the primary and only free source of silver, there will always be enough users willing to do it.

 {% hint style="info" %}
 The moderation voting is designed in a way that it rewards real